1043PM/Permission_Processor_CLI/README.md

 ## Handling Standard Objects and Fields

-Standard Salesforce objects and fields may not have complete metadata files in your project, which can lead to parsing issues.
+Standard Salesforce objects and fields may not have complete metadata files in your project, which could cause parsing issues.

-The script includes a mechanism to skip standard objects and fields during label collection to avoid warnings.
+The tool includes a mechanism to skip standard objects and fields during label collection to avoid warnings.

-If you want to customize labels for standard objects and fields, you can modify the script to include a hardcoded mapping.
+If you want to customize labels for standard objects and fields, you can modify the tool to include a hardcoded mapping.

 ## Notes

-- **Default Behavior**: If the script cannot find a label for an object or field, it defaults to using the API name.
+- **Default Behavior**: If the tool cannot find a label for an object or field, it defaults to the API name.
-- **Paths and Glob Patterns**: Ensure that paths and glob patterns are correct and use forward slashes (`/`) to maintain cross-platform compatibility.
+- **Paths and Glob Patterns**: Ensure paths and glob patterns are correct and use forward slashes (`/`) for cross-platform compatibility.
-- **Excel Worksheet Limitations**: Worksheet names are sanitized to remove invalid characters and are truncated to 31 characters to comply with Excel's limitations.
+- **Excel Spreadsheet Limitations**: Sheet names are sanitized to remove invalid characters and truncated to 31 characters to comply with Excel limitations.
-- **Cross-Platform Compatibility**: The script has been designed to work on Windows, macOS, and Linux systems.
+- **Cross-Platform Compatibility**: The tool is designed to work on Windows, macOS, and Linux systems.

-## Contributing
+## Contributions

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.